 Establishment and Standardization of Rules

-Yamaha Corporation has been systematically establishing safety rules relating to people and their surroundings, such as the expected attitude toward health and safety, a basic code of conduct, and equipment standards.
-These rules have been compiled into tools such as handbooks and portable cards to facilitate their implementation.
-We are currently working to translate each tool into multiple languages as we head toward the Groupwide rollout of the Group standard rules with the aim of improving the level of health and safety and eliminating any gaps in standards among Group companies.
+The Yamaha Group has been systematically establishing safety rules relating to people and their surroundings, such as the expected attitude toward health and safety, a basic code of conduct, and equipment standards.
+These rules have been compiled into tools, such as portable cards, to facilitate their implementation.
+We are currently working to translate each tool into multiple languages as we head toward the Groupwide rollout of the Group standard rules (regulations and standards) with the aim of improving the level of health and safety and eliminating any gaps in standards among Group companies.

 Employee Health Promotion Initiatives